pytorch/pytorch/torch/utils/benchmark/README.md

 Statistics do not mix values of different descriptions, since comparing the run time of drastically different inputs is generally not meaningful.

-* `env`: An optional description of the torch environment. (e.g. `master` or `my_branch`).
+* `env`: An optional description of the torch environment. (e.g. `main` or `my_branch`).
 Like sub_labels, statistics are calculated across envs.
-(Since comparing a branch to master or a stable release is a common use case.)
+(Since comparing a branch to main or a stable release is a common use case.)
 However `Compare` will visually group rows which are run with the same `env`.

 * `num_threads`: By default, `Timer` will run in single-threaded mode.
 If